jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

 .. note:: TODO

-   would be nice to show some viz of this...need to use the other container??
+   would be nice to show some viz of this...do we need to use the other container??

 Now that we have the datasets set up, we can create two run folders using the :code:`pyddt-swd` utility helper tool.
 For this we will work in the